SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 All game logic is moved into the protocol's `play` method, which uses the protocol's required `dice` property to provide its dice roll values.

-Note that the `delegate` property is defined as an *optional* `DiceGameDelegate`, because a delegate isn't required in order to play the game.
+Note that the `delegate` property is defined as an *optional* `DiceGame.Delegate`, because a delegate isn't required in order to play the game.
 Because it's of an optional type, the `delegate` property is automatically set to an initial value of `nil`.
 Thereafter, the game instantiator has the option to set the property to a suitable delegate.
-Because the `DiceGameDelegate` protocol is class-only, you can declare the delegate to be `weak` to prevent reference cycles.
+Because the `DiceGame.Delegate` protocol is class-only, you can declare the delegate to be `weak` to prevent reference cycles.

-`DiceGameDelegate` provides three methods for tracking the progress of a game.
+`DiceGame.Delegate` provides three methods for tracking the progress of a game.
 These three methods have been incorporated into the game logic within the `play()` method above, and are called when a new game starts, a new turn begins, or the game ends.

-Because the `delegate` property is an *optional* `DiceGameDelegate`, the `play()` method uses optional chaining each time it calls a method on the delegate.
+Because the `delegate` property is an *optional* `DiceGame.Delegate`, the `play()` method uses optional chaining each time it calls a method on the delegate.
 If the `delegate` property is nil, these delegate calls fail gracefully and without error.